Certified Bail Bond Recovery Agent Training

 - Complete the Bail Bond Recovery Agent pre-license training: 32hr Field Operations, 8hr OC/Baton/Taser (this is the class we provide.)

-- Complete firearms training (this is a separate class).
-All applicants must take firearms training from a Criminal Justice Training Commission (CJTC) firearms training instructor and be certified through CJTC.
-You will meet our trainer in the 32hr Field Operations class.
+- Complete one day firearms training (this is a separate class).
+All applicants must take firearms training from a credentialed WA State Criminal Justice Training Commission (CJTC) firearms instructor and be certified through CJTC.
+You will meet our trainer in class, and often a firearms class is set up for Monday following our class.

 - Pass an exam covering the training topics.
-DOL will schedule your exam at the location you choose within 3 weeks of receiving your paid application.
-See Exams for more info.
+DOL will schedule your exam at the location you choose, see Exams for more info.

 - See DOL’s How To Get Your License for complete details.